khalidmadih/Bamazon/README.md

 #### The  Supervisor View
 ***
-Thisview allow will show users a summarized view of the store sales and profits.
+This view allow will show users a summarized view of the store sales and profits.
 The user will be prompted to choose from the following options:

 * View Product Sales by Department
 * View Departments